kwerey/frozenfar/README.md

 # To do:

-1. display whether committing sacrifices or not with a different icon
-2. show Speaker name and population for each town some way that is nicer formatted
+- different icons for different places, depending on purpose/affiliation?
-3. look into plotting distance between towns - add roads?
+- look into plotting distance between towns - add roads?